WHAT IS AN ENLIGHTMENT INTENSIVE RETREAT?

 10. Crisis and ego death.

 On the 3rd day, some fall into despair or acute fear of a new kind.
-These crises involves a kind of battle between what the ego wants and how things actually are.
+These crises involve a kind of battle between what the ego wants and how things actually are.
 For example, the ego may want to make enlightenment happen, but it can’t.
 Many an ego goes to its dying breath kicking and screaming in despair over this point.
-This crisis may also be associated with some core existential issue, “If I go a any further, I’ll die, or go crazy, or be annihilated, or be abandoned”.
+This crisis may also be associated with some core existential issue, “If I go any further, I’ll die, or go crazy, or be annihilated, or be abandoned”.
 People are challenged now, Do you really want Truth, or do you want to back off?

 When someone breaks through, he or she will speak from a place so essential that the inner light of the pure individual comes forth into the room s if from another world.
 They speak with an inner authenticity with both depth and lightness, magically mixed together and based on their direct experience of reality.

 The Enlightenment technique involves expressing what arises inside when you contemplate an enlightenment question.
 As we express to others, the layers of illusion are removed until we eventually reach our true core.
 This opens us to a possibility of a direct experience of Truth.
 The power of the retreat comes from the contact between participants.
 Rather than sitting in silence alone, participants sit face to face in pairs called dyads and communicate what arises in their meditation.

 When it is a participant’s turn to listen to their partner, they receive them in silence, simply witnessing their communication.
 Participants remain in silence between exercises.

 A barrier to enlightenment is something about yourself that you have not fully experienced and acknowledged as being a part of yourself.
 A barrier, therefore, is worth your exploration to know and experience.
 Communicate your barrier in detail in order to move through the barrier.

 The path to Enlightenment Lifestyle practices.